stephan-klein/supersonic/docs/supersonic/guides/ui/native-components/navigation-bar.md

   - It displays a **title** and optional **navigation bar buttons** for the current view
   - When applicable, it provides you with an automatic **back button** for going back in the navigation stack

-To learn more about how the navigation stack works, please see the [Navigation Stack](/supersonic/guides/navigation/) guide.
+To learn more about how the navigation stack works, please see the [Navigation Stack][navigation-overview] guides.
 </section>

 <section class="docs-section" id="super-navbar">
 ## Using `<super-navbar>``

-The `<super-navbar>` HTML element is a [web component](/supersonic/guides/technical-concepts/web-components/) that can be used to declaratively define the navigation bar in your app.
+The `<super-navbar>` HTML element is a [web component][web-component-guide] that can be used to declaratively define the navigation bar in your app.
 Adding the `<super-navbar>` element on a page will display the navigation bar, and the `<super-navbar-title>` child element will allow you to define a title text for your view.

 ```html
 <super-navbar>